 Always make sure the saw manufacturer's safety equipment is in place and in good working order.
+Never use high-speed power tools when cutting James Hardie® products indoors.

 HEPA VACUUMS

 Always use a vacuum equipped with a HEPA filter to help minimize the amount of respirable dust during power saw cutting and clean-up.
 Many vacuums are designed to connect directly to power tools and run only when the power tool is being operated.
 In addition to a HEPA filter, using a disposable drywall or collection bag is recommended to extend the life of the HEPA filter and make disposal easier and safer.